 The CNC spindle I ordered off AliExpress arrived.
 It is a little heavier and more industrial than I imagined.
-As seems to be my modus operandi, I did not really know what I had ordered until I got it home:
+As seems to be my modus operandi, I did not really know what I had ordered until it arrived.

-- A big motor.
+- A big motor/ spindle.
 Turns out it’s a 3-phase induction motor.
-I’d read somewhere that motors could run off AC – that the ones in washing machines do – but I think my school electronics ended at DC motors.
-Having a 4HP motor sitting in front of me kind of bamboozled (and scared ) me a bit.
+I’d read somewhere that motors could run off AC (and that the ones in washing machines do) but I think my school electronics ended at DC motors.
+Having a 4HP 3-phase motor sitting in front of me bamboozled (and scared ) me.
 There are no instructions.

-- A chunky aluminium holder for the motor (more weight).
+- A chunky aluminium holder for the spindle (more weight).

-- A Variable Frequency Driver: A Huanyang Inverter which I think is the most common one for CNC spindles.
-It did have an instruction manual, titled “the use of manual” – you can guess how useful a 70-page tome like that is going to be to someone who’s electrical knowledge does not extend much beyond UK A-levels
+- A Variable Frequency Driver (VFD): A Huanyang Inverter which I think is the most common one for CNC spindles.
+It does have an instruction manual, titled “the use of manual”.

-- No wire to go between the motor and the VFD, just a bizarre 4-pin plug that connects into the motor (and delivers the 3 phase power) with possibly the most ambiguous numbering you could devise.
+- No wire to go between the motor and the VFD, just a weird 4-pin plug that connects into the top of the spindle (and delivers the our frequency-modulated 3-phase power to it).

 - A submersible water pump for a garden goldfish pond – for cooling the spindle.

 “What are AC motors (vs DC)”, “What 3-phase power is (vs regular two-phase)” and “What’s a VFD” all seem like a good start.